 The process of selection is illustrated below in an example with three possible cases.
-We consider the example of a student, Amita, who has qualified for INO in Astronomy, Physics and Chemistry.
+We consider the example of a Group A student, Amita, who has qualified for INO in Astronomy, Physics and Chemistry.
 Prior to INO, she declares her preference in the order: Physics, Chemistry, Astronomy.
-In this example, the target number of students in each subject is 35.
+In this example, the target number of students in each subject in Group A is 20.